alanjameschapman/yahtzee/README.md

 ## __Planning__

-This app was designed to fit a terminal screen size of 80 columns by 24 rows.
-Due to this constraint, I used a clear_display function to minimize the amount of information displayed on the screen.
-Where the screen size is exceeded, such as the rules screen, this has been intentionally done to enable the user to see all the information in one place, albeit with scrolling.
+I evaluated several other ideas for this project (Noughts and crosses, sudoku) and documented them [here](https://docs.google.com/presentation/d/1O7Istg9Qo5xgLVj28-5xCkhKq3LVPhd5kdKdjbkPYx4/edit?usp=sharing).
+I chose Yahtzee because it has a challenging set of scoring rules, and it lends itself well to customization.
+For example, it can be played solo or multi-player, single-game or multi-game and has an optional Yahtzee bonus score.
+It also lends itself well to a leaderboard using Google leaderboard - see [Future Enhancements](#future-enhancements).

 ### __Flowchart__

-To help me structure the functions and visualize the program flow, I created a flowchart.
+To help me structure the functions and visualize the user stories, I created a flowchart.

 ![flowchart](/docs/flowchart.png)